 Certain types of businesses also require professional licensing or regulation.
 (Think doctors, lawyers, and architects.)
 To see whether your business has any professional licensing requirements, inquire with the Texas Department of Licensing and Regulation.

 Texas Tax Requirements

 You may also have other tax obligations to the state.
-If you have workers, you may need to pay employment taxes.
+If you have workers, you need to register for and pay employment taxes.
 If your business sells goods, you will also have to collect and pay sales taxes to the state.
 You should consult with a business accountant to make sure that all of these issues are taken care of as soon as possible.

 Federal LLC Tax Filing Requirements

-The IRS will treat your single-member LLC or multi-member LLC as a pass-through entity, meaning that your company does not pay taxes directly.
+The Internal Revenue Service will treat your single-member LLC or multi-member LLC as a pass-through entity, meaning that your company does not pay taxes directly.
 Instead, income will come through the LLC to you, and you will pay taxes on that income.
 Profits or losses from your LLC should be on a Schedule C for your personal federal tax return.

 The Texas Secretary of State does not require you to file an annual report for your LLC.
 You will, however, have to file annual reports with the comptroller about your Texas franchise tax, discussed above.

 Texas Business Formation Quick Links

 - IRS Employer Identification Number Application

 - IRS Information Regarding Federal Tax Treatment of LLCs